mvolkmann/blog/src/ocaml.md

 ## Operators

 OCaml operators only operate on specific types.
-This enables type inference of function return types.
+This enables type inference of function return types because the compiler can determine the types required by its code.

 Operators for `float` values are the same as those for `int` values, but with a `.` added to the end.